Mofed14/mofed14/README.md

 ####
 I'm Mofed from Egypt, and I am a Backend engineer. with a good experience with frontend `angular`.

-and i have a good experience with serverless applications using aws (lambda function, gateway api, route 53,s3 and more)
+and I have some experience with serverless applications using AWS (lambda function, gateway API, route 53,s3, and more)

-Skills: nodejs / angular / mongodb / mongoose / Typescript / Javascript / aws / expressjs / hapijs / ...and more
+Skills: nodejs / angular / mongodb / mongoose / Typescript / Javascript / AWS / expressjs / hapijs / ...and more

 - 🔭 I’m currently working on Nugttah Company